angus-lewis/InverseLaplace/README.md

 # Inverse Laplace Transforms
-ilt.jl contains methods to invert Laplace transforms in the Abate-Whitt framework InverseLaplace.ipynb is a notebook I used for a talk and contains some examples.
+ilt.jl contains methods to invert Laplace transforms in the Abate-Whitt framework.
+InverseLaplace.ipynb is a notebook I used for a talk and contains some examples.

 Credit to Abate-Whitt http://www.columbia.edu/~ww2040/allpapers.html.
 Tucker McClure.
 And the related MATLAB code for code off which the Talbot method here is based.